ParalelniPolis0/pp0.events/README.md

 > Event production guild

+*pp0.events* is a community-driven, non-profit event production guild that creates meaningful gatherings at the intersection of technology, society, and human freedom.
+Based in the Czech Republic, we collaborate with various organizations to curate experiences that bring together diverse communities of developers, researchers, artists, and visionaries who are shaping our digital future.

+Through our carefully crafted events and conferences, we foster an environment where cutting-edge technology meets philosophical discourse, where digital innovation intersects with human rights, and where practical solutions emerge from theoretical frameworks.

 ## Our Concepts
 -  Hackers Congress Paralelní Polis (working name) hackathon & conference
 -  Hackers Camp Paralelní Polis (working name) conference